Donors meet in Paris to get Ukraine through winter, bombing | Headlines

 Donors meet in Paris to get Ukraine through winter, bombing

-Dozens of countries and international organisations were throwing their weight behind a fresh and urgent push Tuesday to keep Ukraine powered, fed, warm and moving in the face of sustained Russian aerial bombardments that have plunged millions into the cold and dark in winter.
+Dozens of countries and international organisations threw their weight and hundreds of millions of euros dollars behind a fresh and urgent push Tuesday to keep Ukraine powered, fed, warm and moving amid the onset of winter, responding defiantly to sustained Russian aerial bombardments that have plunged millions into the deepening cold and dark by targeting critical infrastructure.An international donor conference in Paris quickly racked up pledges of financial and in-kind support for Ukraines beleaguered civilian population to survive freezing temperatures and long nights.

+Dozens of countries and international organisations threw their weight and hundreds of millions of euros (dollars) behind a fresh and urgent push Tuesday to keep Ukraine powered, fed, warm and moving amid the onset of winter, responding defiantly to sustained Russian aerial bombardments that have plunged millions into the deepening cold and dark by targeting critical infrastructure.

-An international donor conference in Paris was expected to raise and help coordinate many tens of millions of dollars of aid — both financial and in kind — to be rushed to Ukraine in coming weeks and months to help its beleaguered civilian population survive winter's freezing temperatures and long nights.
+An international donor conference in Paris quickly racked up pledges of financial and in-kind support for Ukraine's beleaguered civilian population to survive freezing temperatures and long nights.
+It also heard impassioned arguments from Ukraine's president that such help could pressure Russia into suing for peace.

-French President Emmanuel Macron, in a speech opening the conference, described Moscow's bombardments of civilian targets as a war crime.
-He said the Kremlin is attacking civilian infrastructure because its troops have suffered setbacks on the battlefields.
+There was also strong condemnation from donors of the Kremlin's savaging of civilian targets.

+The European Union's chief executive, European Commission President Ursula von der Leyen, announced funding for the purchase of 30 million energy-saving light bulbs that Ukraine requested to reduce pressure on its power grid.

+Von der Leyen said the Russian missile and drone bombardments were intended to kill Ukrainian morale but added: “Russia will fail because the Ukrainian spirit remains unyielding and unbroken.”
+Without reliable power and other essential services, life for many is becoming a battle for survival.

-"Globally we need everything," said Yevhen Kaplin, who heads a Ukrainian humanitarian group, Proliska, providing cooking stoves, blankets and other aid to front-line regions and away from the battlefields.
+“Globally, we need everything,” said Yevhen Kaplin, who heads Proliska, a Ukrainian humanitarian group providing cooking stoves, blankets and other aid to front-line regions and away from the battlefields.

 Sweden was among the first nations attending the meeting to pledge more aid.
-Its foreign trade minister, Johan Forssell, announced a contribution of 55 million euros (USD 58 million) for humanitarian aid and the rebuilding of schools, hospitals and energy infrastructure.
+Its foreign trade minister, Johan Forssell, announced a contribution of 55 million euros ($58 million) for humanitarian aid and the rebuilding of schools, hospitals and energy infrastructure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)